Bartholomew F. Moore: Civil War

 Moore continued his practice in Raleigh as the Civil War loomed.
-A Unionist, he staunchly and vocally opposed succession believing it was unconstitutional and detested the proposition of going to war, pleading to the public in letters to the press to keep the Union intact.
+A Unionist, he staunchly and vocally opposed secession believing it was unconstitutional and detested the proposition of going to war, pleading to the public in letters to the press to keep the Union intact.
 After North Carolina joined the Confederate and war was a reality, Moore refused to accept Confederate money.
 When a judge required attorneys coming before the newly formed Federal court to plead oath to the Confederate States, Moore gathered his belongings and walked out.

 Reconstruction era

 In 1865 after the end of the war, President Andrew Johnson invited Moore, former governor David Swain and former attorney general William Eaton to Washington to consult about North Carolina and Reconstruction efforts.
 Moore was also elected to the North Carolina Constitutional Convention, called by Governor William Holden, representing Wake County.

 Holden appointed Moore to lead the North Carolina Commission of the Freeman, a three person commission charged with recommending changes to North Carolina's law required for emancipated freedman.
 Often referred to as the "Black Codes", amendments to laws were required across the South during Reconstruction.
 To establish both equal rights and responsibilities as whites, the commission recommended repealing references to color.
 Major exceptions were interracial marriage was explicitly illegal and no provisions for the right to serve on juries or vote.
-Even so, the recommendations were consider the most liberal compared to other states and largely adopted by the legislature in 1866.
+Even so, the recommendations were considered the most liberal compared to other states and largely adopted by the legislature in 1866.

 Moore was indignant when Richmond Pearson other justices of the North Carolina Supreme Court vocally supported the Republican Party, printing pamphlets encouraging people to vote for Ulysses Grant and making stump speeches warning violence might ensure from blacks against whites unless whites voted Republican.
 Firmly believing political partisanship caused great harm the court, Moore penned a letter in protest entitled “A solemn protest by the Bar of North Carolina against judicial interference in political affairs".
 Signed by 108 other prominent lawyers, it was published in the Raleigh Daily Sentinel in April 1869.
 The Supreme Court ordered twenty-five signatories, including Moore, be disbarred.
 In response, the parties stated they meant no harm to the court.
 The Court ordered Moore to pay court cost, stating "He is not acquitted, but excused".

 In the decade after the war, Moore's practice mostly focused on Federal cases with his son-in-law joining the practice in 1871.